sakawawai/sakawawai/README.md

 - 👋 Hi, I’m @sakawawai
-- 👀 I’m interested in Odoo and implementation
+- 👀 I’m interested in Tech & Ai
-- 🌱 I’m currently learning everything about Odoo
+- 🌱 I’m currently learning
-- 📫 How to reach me , m.ejad@sa
+- 📫 How to reach me , itde1991@gmail.com

 <!---
 sakawawai/sakawawai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.